Roger C. Altman

-Roger Altman is Founder and Executive Chairman of Evercore, which, in most years, is the most active independent investment bank in the United States.
+Roger Altman is Founder and Executive Chairman of Evercore, which, in many years, has been the most active independent investment bank in the United States.

 Mr. Altman began his investment banking career at Lehman Brothers and became a general partner of that firm in 1974.
 Beginning in 1977, he served as Assistant Secretary of the U.S. Treasury for four years.
 He then returned to Lehman Brothers, later becoming co-head of overall investment banking, a member of the firm’s Management Committee and its Board.
 He remained in those positions until the firm was sold.

 In 1987, Mr. Altman joined The Blackstone Group as Vice Chairman, head of the firm’s advisory business and a member of its Investment Committee.
 Mr. Altman also had primary responsibility for Blackstone’s international business.